 - Submitters who ship infectious substances are REQUIRED to receive training.
 Without exception, anybody who ships specimens considered Infectious Substances (Category A or Category B) is REQUIRED TO COMPLETE the appropriate training and to maintain their certification(s) for review.
 The shipping process can include packaging, preparing paperwork, assembling the package, labeling, or any other activity associated with the transport of packages.
 Training is required by the International Civil Aviation Organization (ICAO), International Air Transport Association (IATA), the U.S. Department of Transport (DOT), and the U.S. Pipeline and Hazardous Materials Safety Administration (PHMSA).
 Failure to properly pack and ship infectious substances materials is a violation of federal law and is punishable with fines and/or imprisonment.
 Refer to the section Required Training for Submitters of Hazardous/Infectious Substances.

 - Submitters must pack specimens according to their classification.
-It is important for submitters to review and be knowledgeable of the federal regulatory standards for the transport of biological and infectious specimens, such as those of IATA, DOT, and PHMSA.
+Submitters need to review and be knowledgeable of the federal regulatory standards for the transport of biological and infectious specimens, such as those of IATA, DOT, and PHMSA.
 All infectious substances must be triple-contained.

 Please note: The shipping guidance provided on these pages is not a substitute for the required training.
 The DSHS Laboratory may provide specimen shipping guidance to submitters but cannot take responsibility for training personnel or improperly shipped specimens.
 Refer to sections Packaging and Labeling of Category A Biological Substances and Packaging and Labeling of Category B Biological Substances for more details on available training resources.

 - Submitters are responsible for shipping specimens in accordance with all safety and labeling regulations.
-It is important for submitters to review and be knowledgeable of the federal regulatory standards for the transport of biological and infectious specimens, such as those of IATA, DOT, and PHMSA.
+Submitters need to review and be knowledgeable of the federal regulatory standards for the transport of biological and infectious specimens, such as those of IATA, DOT, and PHMSA.
 The Laboratory may provide specimen shipping guidance to submitters but cannot take responsibility for improperly shipped specimens.
 Refer to the sections Regulatory Reference Resources for Submitters; Shipping Infectious Substances: Important Definitions to Know; Packaging and Labeling of Category A Biological Substances and Packaging and Labeling of Category B Biological Substances for more details/resources.

 - Submitters must ensure ALL required specimen information and documentation is provided.
 For the laboratory to be able to test received specimens, each one must arrive with the required documentation, including being labeled correctly and accompanied by a completed specimen submission form.
 Use only the most recent available version of a submission form as older versions may have obsolete tests.
 Refer to the Guidelines for Specimen Collection and Submission sections Required Fields on Submission Forms; Sample Submission Form Showing Required Fields and Providing Patient Information on Specimens and Submission Forms to identify the required patient information and submission form information.